kb-dk/ds-datahandler/README.md

 ## Storing last harvest datestamp
 The yaml property file specificed a folder on the filesystem to store the last datestamps for each OAI target.
-The file will only contain a single with an UTC timestamp identical to the last record successfully send ds-storage from that OAI target.
+The file will only contain a single line with an UTC timestamp identical to the last record successfully send ds-storage from that OAI target.

 ## Configure the yaml property file